Why Do They Put Fork Marks in Peanut Butter Cookies? Discover the Secret Behind Perfect Texture!

 How Fork Marks Affect the Dough’s Consistency

 When you press the dough down with a fork, you’re not only flattening the cookies but also helping the dough spread out in a more uniform manner.
-The fork marks help prevent the dough from puffing up in the center, which can lead to cookies that are too thick and chewy in some areas.
+The fork marks in peanut butter cookies help prevent the dough from puffing up in the center, which can lead to cookies that are too thick and chewy in some areas.
 By flattening the dough evenly, you encourage the cookies to bake at the same rate across the entire surface.
-The fork marks ensure that each cookie has a similar thickness, making it easier to bake a batch of cookies that are all the same consistency. 👌
+These fork marks ensure that each cookie has a similar thickness, making it easier to bake a batch of cookies that are all the same consistency. 👌

 How to Make Perfect Peanut Butter Cookies with Fork Marks